andrew-johnson-4/PunCalculus/README.md

 # [Pun Calculus](https://github.com/andrew-johnson-4/PunCalculus/wiki)
 A variant of Typed Lambda Calculus with generalized variable punning (ad-hoc polymorphism).
+This methodology may be useful for adapting other type theories into concurrent domains.

 ## Contribution